 Recent trends in industry guide organizations towards concepts such as Infrastructure as Code (IaC) or Configuration as Code.
 These trends, while useful, fail to consider the end user.
-For example, a playbook, written in some automation framework, that stands up a given environment is of little use to an end user who doesn't know where or how to run that playbook (i.e. there is no obvious answer to the question "How do I run this?").
-It is also difficult to ascertain the level, and duration of, permissions required to run the playbook.
+For example, a playbook, written in some automation framework, that stands up a given environment is of little use to an end user who doesn't know where or how to run that playbook It is also difficult to ascertain the level, and duration of, permissions required to run the playbook.

-A better approach is one in which we are continuously enforcing the state of the system, a process known as Continuous Reconciliation.
+A better approach involves continuously enforcing the state of the system, a process known as Continuous Reconciliation.
 Figure 2 visualizes cluster creation and enforcement using continuous reconciliation.
-If we place the Kubernetes component configurations in a central repository (considered as a "source of truth"), we can configure each cluster to refer to this central configuration repository.
+By placing the Kubernetes component configurations in a central repository (considered as a "source of truth"), each cluster can be configured to refer to this repository.
 Each cluster, independently, will work to ensure that its own configuration is the same as that defined in the central repository.
-When clusters are created, the standard baseline deployment and configuration is pulled from the central repository.
+When clusters are created, the standard baseline deployment and configuration are pulled from the central repository.
 After creation, the same central repository is continuously referenced and the central configurations are enforced on the cluster.
-This arrangement means troubleshooting and customization is easier to achieve, while still maintaining compliance with a central set of instructions.
+While still maintaining compliance with a central set of instructions, this arrangement means troubleshooting and customization are easier to achieve.
 Such an approach also provides a more reliable mechanism to facilitate upgrades and ownership of those components' health while preventing unauthorized modification.